 If you need to take out loans while you are a graduate student at Columbia, the Graduate Financial Aid office is located on the ground floor of Low Library.
 You are only eligible for about $1500 in subsidized loans (because of the fellowship), but you can certainly request more in unsubsidized loans.

 The International Students and Scholars office (ISSO) assists students with their questions about admission and placement, immigration matters and social and cultural activities, adjustment to a new academic and cultural environment, personal and family services.
 They offer orientation programs in late August and September, and present a full calendar of events during the year.
 Over the summer the ISSO will mail international students information, forms, and visas.
-If you have any questions, you can contact the office by calling 212-854-3587 or via email at
+If you have any questions, you can contact the office by calling 212-854-3587.
+You can also visit the website for ISSO.

 The many libraries at your disposal can be easily found on any Columbia University map.
 Your Columbia ID will get you in, but you will need a different kind of photocopy card to make your copies:

-Among America's largest 10 cities, NYC comes in having the least amount of crime - it tops the list of the safest of the big cities (FBI crime stats - 2004)!
+Among America's largest 10 cities, NYC has the lowest crime rate - it tops the list of the safest big cities (FBI crime stats - 2004)!
 The University provides many services to help make our neighborhood safer.
 Campus Security is located on the ground floor of Low Library.
-There are security cameras all throughout campus, and security guards who routinely patrol the area.
+There are security cameras throughout campus, and security guards who routinely patrol the area.
 Columbia University also hires its own police force to patrol our neighborhood.
 Little yellow call boxes that directly dial campus security are located all over.
 There is also a security escort service provided during the night hours.
 To find out more about Columbia Security, see the relevant chapter in your copy of Facets.

 DODGE FITNESS CENTER

-The fitness center is open from 6:15 am to 10:00 PM weekdays during the school year.
+The fitness center is open from 6:00 a.m. to midnight weekdays during the school year.
 Summer hours are slightly more restricted.
 The center contains two gymnasiums, a pool, an indoor track, weight rooms, aerobics rooms, tennis courts, squash and handball courts, and two saunas.
 Your Columbia ID card will give you swipe access to all Dodge facilities.
-Additionally, each semester a wide range of classes are offered for a nominal fee.
+Additionally, each semester a wide range of classes are offered for a nominal fee.ON-CAMPUS DINING

-There are many on-campus cafes and cafeterias for you to choose from, when it comes to on-campus eating.
+When it comes to on-campus eating, there are many on-campus cafes and cafeterias for you to choose from.
 The closest is Uris, the business school building located directly next to Schermerhorn.
 Other popular spots include Avery, Wein, Mudd, Lerner, and Faculty House.
-Don't worry, you'll get to know them all.BANKING
+Don't worry; you'll get to know them all.BANKING

 The major banks in New York City are Citibank, Commerce, Wachovia, Washington Mutual, Bank of America, and Chase Manhattan.
 These banks have cash stations all around the city.
 Citibank offers a special student account for Columbia students.
 To enroll in a student account with Citibank, you must either sign up during the promotion week in the fall, or call the Citibank 800 number and enroll over the phone (the local branches do not have the forms).
 If you have direct deposit, this account gives you free checking and e-banking.
 There are Citibank cash stations on campus in Uris, Lerner, and on Broadway at 111th street.
 The nearest Chase Manhattan ATM is only a few blocks south of campus (at 113th) on Broadway.
 Within 6 blocks are Washington Mutual, Commerce Bank, and Banco Popular.